 AI heatmaps are predictive models that analyze the visual layout of a landing page or ad and forecast how users will behave when viewing it.

-Unlike traditional heatmaps generated from real user interactions, AI heatmaps are generated before any traffic reaches the page.
+Unlike traditional heatmaps generated from fundamental user interactions, AI heatmaps are generated before any traffic reaches the page.

 They predict: